Our DIY Concrete Front Porch Steps

 My dad grabbed a small concrete mixer to use for this project.
 He does concrete work fairly regularly, so he knew he’d use it again.
 If you don’t want to commit to that, you can always rent one!
 You can absolutely mix the concrete by hand, but for a project this large, I don’t recommend it.

 All you need to do to prep the concrete is mix it with some water until it’s about pancake batter consistency.
-We used the concrete mixer for this, but if you’re working in a bucket or a wheelbarrow, you can use a shovel to mix!
+We used the concrete mixer for this, but if you’re working in a bucket or a wheelbarrow, you can use a shovel to mix or grab one of these handheld mixers.

 Once it’s all mixed up, simply pour it into your form and spread it out until it’s smooth.
 We did a layer of about 1-2″ of concrete, then added in our metal pieces, and then we finished it off.